 3 Alternative TMJ Treatment Options 1) TENS unit for TMJ Transcutaneous Electrical Nerve Stimulation 2) Manual Physical Therapy 3) BOTOX in some cases 4) See a Professional

-If You Are Looking for Alternative Treatments to Surgical TMJ Treatments, Koala® Center for Sleep and TMJ Disorders Has Less Invasive Treatments to Suit Your Needs.
-With the Use of Modern Technological Advances Such as TENS and Custom Fit Oral Appliances, Koala® Center for Sleep and TMJ Disorders Has Solutions for Every Patient.
-Call to Book Your Appointment Today!
+If You Are Looking for Alternative Treatments to Surgical TMJ Treatments, Koala® Center For Sleep & TMJ Disorders Has Less Invasive Treatments to Suit Your Needs.
+With the Use of Modern Technological Advances Such as TENS and Custom Fit Oral Appliances, Koala® Center For Sleep & TMJ Disorders Has Solutions for Every Patient.
+Please call us today or visit us online to book an appointment.

 What is TMJ?